 The library home page (www.misericordia.edu/mu_library), provides access to the library’s online catalog, research databases and library services.
 The library offers casual seating, study carrels and tables throughout the building, and group study rooms on the second and third floors.
 The main circulating collection is on the first and third floors.
 The circulation desk, multimedia room, and the Alden Trust Computer Classroom are located on the first floor.
 The second floor of the library houses the reference desk, the reference and periodicals collections, and the Center for Nursing History.
 The Sister Mary Carmel McGarigle Archives and the Catherine Evans McGowan Room are on the third floor.
 The Catherine Evans McGowan Room is used for seminars, multimedia presentations, community meetings, and other group activities.

-The library offers information in a variety of formats including books, periodicals, electronic databases, microfilm, and audio and video recordings.
+The library offers information in a variety of formats including books, periodicals, electronic databases, microfilm, DVD and video recordings.
 The library houses over 80,000 print volumes, 5,000 videos/DVDs and an expanding collection of electronic resources.
 Trained reference staff are available to provide research assistance.
 Individuals may request assistance by appointment, and faculty are encouraged to bring classes to the library for research instruction.
-Laptop computers can be borrowed from the circulation desk and used throughout the library.
+Laptop computers and iPads can be borrowed from the circulation desk and used throughout the library.
 Printers are available for printing.

 The library’s schedule accommodates the academic schedule of the university.
 A valid Misericordia University identification or library card is required to borrow library materials.
 The library extends borrowing privileges to Back Mountain residents and other members of the local community with participation in the Friends of the Library membership.